jwessen/BioFTS/README.md

 ### Step 4: Run the simulation

-To run the simulation, we first need to create a `ComplexLangevin` object which takes as input the time step `dt`, the simulation box `sb`, and the integration method.
+To run the simulation, we first need to create a `ComplexLangevin` object which takes as input the time step `dt` and the simulation box `sb`.
 For example:
 ```python
 # Set-up the CL integrator
 dt = 1e-3